Normality in the square of the Sorgenfrey Line: Q-sets and the Sorgenfrey square

-So $(a_{n_0},f(a_{n_0}))$ is also a point in $U((b,f(b)),r)\subseteq \Vv$, but $\Uu$ and $\Vv$ should have empty intersection hence this is a contradiction. \end{proof} Now with this claim, we have $A=\cup_{n<\omega} (\overline{A_n}^E \cap X)$ which is a relatively $F_\sigma$ set. \end{proof} We now prove the following partial converse to Przymusi\'nski's theorem: \begin{proposition} Let $(X[\leq])^2$ be normal.
-If there exists a strictly decreasing homeomorphism $f:X\to X$, then $X$ is a $Q$-set. \end{proposition} \begin{proof} Since $f$ is a homeomorphism, its graph $G_f$ is closed and discrete.
-Hence any two subsets of $G_f$ is closed.
-In particular, take any $A\subseteq X$, $G_{f|_A}$ and $G_{f|_{X\setminus A}}$ can be separated by open sets.
-By \ref{lem:fsigma}, $A$ is relatively $F_\sigma$ in $X$.
+\end{proof} We now prove the following partial converse to Przymusi\'nski's theorem: \begin{proposition} Let $(X[\leq])^2$ be normal.
+If there exists a strictly decreasing Euclidean homeomorphism $f:X\to X$, then $X$ is a $Q$-set. \end{proposition} \begin{proof} Since $f$ is an Euclidean homeomorphism, its graph $G_f$ is Euclidean closed and so Sorgenfrey closed.
+Since $f$ is strictly decreasing, $G_f$ is also Sorgenfrey discrete.
+Hence any subset of $G_f$ is Sorgenfrey closed.
+In particular, for any $A\subseteq X$, $G_{f|_A}$ and $G_{f|_{X\setminus A}}$ can be separated by Sorgenfrey open sets (by our normality assumption).
+By \ref{lem:fsigma}, $A$ is relatively Euclidean $F_\sigma$ in $X$.
 Hence $X$ is a $Q$-set. \end{proof} The following is a slightly more general partial result: \begin{proposition} Let $(X[\leq])^2$ be normal.
-If there exists a strictly decreasing function $f:X\to X$ (not necessarily continuous with respect to the Euclidean topology), then $X\setminus C$ is a $Q$-set for some countable subset $C$. \end{proposition} \begin{proof} By \ref{lem:homeo}, there exists a countable set $C$ such that $f|_{X\setminus C}:X\setminus C\to X\setminus C$ is a homeomorphism.
+If there exists a strictly decreasing function $f:X\to X$ (not necessarily continuous with respect to the Euclidean topology), then $X\setminus C$ is a $Q$-set for some countable subset $C$. \end{proposition} \begin{proof} By \ref{lem:homeo}, there exists a countable set $C$ such that $f|_{X\setminus C}:X\setminus C\to f(X\setminus C)$ is a Euclidean homeomorphism.
 Then let $g=f|_{X\setminus C}$, the graph $G_g$ of $g$ is closed and discrete.
 Since $(X[\leq])^2$ is normal, any two subsets of $G_g$ can be separated by Sorgenfrey open subsets of $X^2$.
 In particular, let $X^\prime=X\setminus C$, take any subset $A\subseteq X^\prime$, $G_{g|_A}$ and $G_{g|_{X\prime\setminus A}}$ can be separated by open sets $\Uu,\Vv$.
-Take their intersection to $(X^\prime)^2$, $\Uu\cup (X^\prime)^2$ and $\Vv\cup(X^\prime)^2$ are still Sorgenfrey open in $(X^\prime)^2$.
-By \ref{lem:fsigma}, $A$ is relatively $F_\sigma$ in $X^\prime$, hence $X^\prime$ is a $Q$ set, and it only lacks countably many points. \end{proof} Baumgartner proved that PFA implies that any two $\aleph_1$-dense sets of reals are order isomorphic \cite{Baumgartner1973}.
+Take their intersection to $(X^\prime)^2$, $\Uu\cap (X^\prime)^2$ and $\Vv\cap(X^\prime)^2$ are still Sorgenfrey open in $(X^\prime)^2$.
+By \ref{lem:fsigma}, $A$ is relatively Euclidean $F_\sigma$ in $X^\prime$, hence $X^\prime$ is a $Q$ set as required. \end{proof} Baumgartner proved that PFA implies that any two $\aleph_1$-dense sets of reals are order isomorphic \cite{Baumgartner1973}.
 This consequence of PFA has come to be referred to as Baumgartner's Axiom (BA).
-From the proof of the above proposition we obtain the following corollary: \begin{corollary} BA implies that if $X$ is an uncountable set of reals and $(X[\leq])^2$ normal then $X$ contains an uncountable $Q$-set. \end{corollary} \begin{proof} Any uncountable $X$ contains an $\aleph_1$-dense subset.
+From the proof of the above proposition we obtain the following corollary: \begin{cor} BA implies that if $X$ is an uncountable set of reals and $(X[\leq])^2$ normal then $X$ contains an uncountable $Q$-set. \end{cor} \begin{proof} Any uncountable $X$ contains an $\aleph_1$-dense subset $X^\prime$.
 By BA it is order isomorphic to its reverse order.
-So by the proof of Proposition \ref{Prop2.5} there is a countable $C$ such that $X\setminus C$ must be a $Q$-set.\end{proof}
+So by the proof of Proposition \ref{Prop2.5} there is a countable $C$ such that $X^\prime\setminus C$ must be a $Q$-set.\end{proof}

 For the remainder of this section we focus on constructing, from CH, an uncountable set of reals whose square, under the Sorgenfrey topology, is normal.
 Of course, under CH, no uncountable set of reals is a Q-set and so the converse of Przymusi\'nski's theorem fails assuming CH.